 Knowledge sources

 Where the agent looks for answers.
-Add the right sources, in priority order, and the bot stops hallucinating.
+Add the right sources and the bot stops guessing.

-5. Past resolved tickets — successful resolutions get folded back into the corpus.
+3. Past resolved conversations — successful answers get folded back in for similar future questions.

-6. The model's general knowledge — used only when nothing above applies, and the agent flags low confidence.
+5. The model's general knowledge — used only when nothing above applies, and the agent will say when it's unsure.

 Adding a docs site

-1. From dashboard → Knowledge → Sources, paste your docs URL.
+1. From dashboard → Knowledge → Docs, paste your docs URL.

 Re-indexing